dhuber666/Blackjack-Simulator/README.md

 * If you want to double down or not, ...

 The basics of the game blackjack are in the file "notes.MD".

-## The very early first version is now ready.
-You can test it out by going into the tests.js files an go to the last test.
-You can type in a number into the simulate function.
-It also works with 1000 tests.
-You see how often player has won in the console.

-As the algorithm is working now the player has a chance of about 35% to 45 % per game to win when played solo vs dealer.
-No optimizations for the player actions yet.
-There is a minor bug in it.
-Because when it calculates it 1000 times.
-And you sum up how often the player has lost + won + tied it's not 1000.
-But it should be.